Nextome/nextome.github.io/docs/Fundamental Concepts/fundamental_concepts.md

 For each concept:

-- It will be specified which technology it involves (tag tracking, smartphone tracking, or both).
+- It will be specified which solution it involves (tag tracking, smartphone tracking, or both).
 - The context in which it is used will be briefly explained.
 - A definition will be provided based on its primary characteristics.

 ### Examples
-Below we present two examples of configurations, in the case of the two technologies.
+Below we present two examples of configurations, in the case of the two solutions.

 *Example of tag tracking*

-Tracing 100 tags in a hospital with 2 floors, the technology is based on the detections of 20 gateways installed on each floor.
+Tracing 100 tags in a hospital with 2 floors, the solution is based on the detections of 20 gateways installed on each floor.
 50 virtual rooms are created on the first floor.
 The following image shows the basic elements of the configuration.
 ![Tag tracking example](../assets/Fundamental Conceps/tag_tracking.png)